tweedjs/tweed-cli/README.md

 With this configuration, boilerplate will use ES5 JS and no tooling will be installed.

 ### TypeScript
-Run `tweed new --compiler typescript` to use install TypeScript tooling and use the language for boilerplate.
+Run `tweed new --compiler typescript` to install TypeScript tooling and use the language for boilerplate.

 ### Running tasks with a Makefile
 Run `tweed new --task-runner make` to put the scripts in a `Makefile` instead of NPM